dave2k77/lrdbenchmark/docs/api/estimators.rst

 .. code-block:: python

-   from lrdbenchmark.analysis.temporal.dfa.dfa_estimator import DFAEstimator from lrdbenchmark.analysis.temporal.rs.rs_estimator import RSEstimator from lrdbenchmark.analysis.spectral.gph.gph_estimator import GPHEstimator from lrdbenchmark.analysis.wavelet.variance.wavelet_variance_estimator import WaveletVarianceEstimator from lrdbenchmark.analysis.temporal.higuchi.higuchi_estimator import HiguchiEstimator from lrdbenchmark import FBMModel, FGNModel import pandas as pd
+   from lrdbenchmark import DFAEstimator from lrdbenchmark import RSEstimator from lrdbenchmark import GPHEstimator from lrdbenchmark import WaveletVarianceEstimator from lrdbenchmark import HiguchiEstimator from lrdbenchmark import FBMModel, FGNModel import pandas as pd